qnx-ports/build-files/ports/Fast-CDR/README.md

 ```

 # Tests
-See test results in fcdr.test.result; all tests are passed.
+See test results in `fcdr.test.result`; all tests are passed.